mscrm-addons.com logomscrm-addons.com logo

 Step 1: Create a new template

-For further information on how to create a template, please read this blog article.
+Begin by creating a new template.
+For further information on how to create a template, please read this article.

 Step 2: Navigate to the “Additional” tab in the Template Designer